edinburgh-napier/set09121/lectures/lecture4.md

 - What can the player control?  <!-- .element: class="fragment" -->
     - This has a huge impact on the top-level experience of the game.
 - What feedback occurs within the system?  <!-- .element: class="fragment" -->
     - Positive (reinforcing) feedback forces a system towards one extreme.
+(Morrowind potions)
     - Negative (balancing) feedback forces a system towards equilibrium.
+(Oblivion level scaling)
 - How do these considerations affect the gameplay?  <!-- .element: class="fragment" -->

 ---